wilmar8028/classi-development/README.md

 ```

 ## Attention!
-This repo is still in very early development.
-Please check back later if you would like to use this project.
-KNOWN ERRORS ARE PRESENT
+This repo is for development!
+DO NOT use any of its code in production!!

 ## Contributors
 **@lincolnthedev**: Backend; API & OAuth2 Handling<br>